ccc909/ccrawler/README.md

 # About
 2nd year, 2nd semester project
-This is a polite C++ crawler with an UI made using angular. ### Make sure to pass full links including protocol and subdomain.
+This is a polite C++ crawler with an UI made using angular. !!!
+Make sure to pass full links including protocol and subdomain !!!.

 ![image](https://github.com/ccc909/ccrawler/assets/57506761/c0b49380-2974-4e6a-9a8d-40fa017ae62c)